|Home || Art | Books | Boats | Garden | Orchard | Homestead | Sew-Knit | Music | Hiking | Blog || Contact|

 At the same time Steve had need of another pair of nylon wind/overmits that were a little larger than the ones he had.
 The days were colder and we were doing a lot of winter hiking and his older nylon mittens were a very tight fit for two pairs of wool or fleece mittens underneath.
 I had several pieces of fabric that I'd picked up at the thrift store, lighter weight for Steve's (by request), and a bit heavier fabric for mine.
 Both were polyester or nylon, I have a hard time telling the difference, but the main thing was they were wind resistant, cheap, and I'd feel free to experiment.
 And trial and error experimenting I did!
 I won't go through that process (it was ridiculously long) but in the end I did, finally and happily end up with my flat palm, stress relieved thumb.
 Hurray!
 Now, to anyone else, these are pretty plain, basic mittens, nothing fancy.
 To me they are a satisfying accomplishment that pleases me greatly and keep my (and Steve's) hands comfortably warm.

-Below are my instructions for sewing the mittens as well as links to photos of the patterns, laid out on my 1" x 1" grid rotary cutter pad so hopefully you can loft the pattern for yourself onto appropriate paper.
+At the bottom of the page are my instructions for sewing the mittens as well as links to photos of the patterns, laid out on my 1" x 1" grid rotary cutter pad so hopefully you can loft the pattern for yourself onto appropriate paper.
 Steve's is largest though he has moderate medium size men's hands; my Over-mits are a little smaller but they are made to go over two layers of knitted mittens.
 I plan to add the pattern for my own regular summer wind/mosquitoes mittens which will be a smaller size to fit my (small woman's) hands.
 Hopefully this will help and encourage you to make, design, and adapt for your own use.

 Silk Mitten Liners - As the days got colder and we gathered more mittens to keep our hands warm when hiking I thought about mitten liners.
 Something light-weight, easy and small to stuff in a pocket, light wool or silk.
 A layer that would add a little more warmth when needed but be easy to stash in pocket or pack.
 We had purchased wool-nylon glove liners for that purpose which worked fine when it wasn't real cold.
 But I soon found that glove liners under mittens didn't make a lot of sense because it turned out fingers were warmer without than with when inside regular knitted wool mittens.
 So I figured to buy some mitten liners.
 But to my surprise there were none to be found.
 Numerous options for glove liners were to be had, but apparently no one thought mitten liners were worth it.
 So I did what one has to do in such a case - made my own.